-On the other hand, combining Eqs.~\eqref{eq: scalaron potential} and~\eqref{eq: stability condition} yields the density ratio,
+On the other hand, combining Eqs.~\eqref{eq: scalaron potential} and~\eqref{eq: stability condition} yields the density ratio:

-The first equality reflects that dimensionless quantities are frame-independent, as the equation-of-state parameter $w$, so our discussion applies to both frames. $-T_{~\mu}^{\mu}\approx\rho_\mathrm{m}$ is valid after $e^{+}e^{-}$ annihilation, occurring much earlier than MRE.
+The first equality reflects that dimensionless quantities are frame independent, as the equation-of-state parameter $w$, so our discussion applies to both frames.
+The approximation $-T_{~\mu}^{\mu}\approx\rho_\mathrm{m}$ is valid after $e^{+}e^{-}$ annihilation, occurring much earlier than MRE.
 Hence, it applies to our current consideration.
 The second line implies that the dimensionless density ratio can be translated into another dimensionless quantity defined by